Skip to main content

 If you’ve been paying attention, you know what potential questions you’re going to get asked.
 Prepare your points ahead of time for yourself or your spokesperson.
 Don’t try and pull the rug out from under them.
 You always want to be able to answer media questions like “Why?”
 For example: “Why is this important?
 Why are you doing this now?
 Why is this relevant?”
 If you are being compared to a competitor, make sure you can highlight where you differ.
 The more you sound unsure or beat around the bush, the less credible you look.
 Also be prepared to offer a public apology.

 Reporters recognize this as well and want to be able to report their content in a timely manner.
 Oftentimes, they are trying to beat other media outlets to the punch.
-Make sure you are available to them and can move quickly with them.
+Make sure you are available and can move quickly with them.
 The longer you make reporters wait for an email response or call back, the more likely you are to lose your chance to tell your story.

 For the solopreneur, business owner, and early-stage entrepreneur, simplicity is key.
 One way to keep things simple is to make sure you are clear on what you stand for and what you have to say on certain topics.
 When you have this clarity, it’s easier to stay on track when answering questions.